RedEye1605/Leksara/docs/presets.md

 ## Authoring your own preset

 1. Decide which PII patterns must run before general cleaning (phones, emails, NIK, addresses).
+Import them from `leksara.pattern`.
 2. Pick cleaning primitives in the order recommended by `features.md` (case normalisation → URL/emoji replacement → stopwords → punctuation → whitespace).
 3. Inline advanced steps such as `replace_rating` or `normalize_slangs` when the use case demands them.
 4. Return the configuration as a dictionary and register it in `PRESETS` inside `core/presets.py`.